kohenchia/environment/README.md

 # kohenchia/environment

-Contains scripts for setting up a new development environment.
+Contains scripts for setting up a new development environment on OSX.

 ### First-time setup